hydronics2/2020-samd21_QFP_Reference/README.md

 ## Programming

 Adafruit has provided a great [tutorial](https://learn.adafruit.com/how-to-program-samd-bootloaders) for flashing the bootloader onto the board using the segger SWD programmer.
+It's easier than it looks.

 You probably already have the booloader loader on your computer!
 Arduino installs them when you install the board files.